Association of School Psychologists of Pennsylvania (ASPP) Research Grant Award

 The purpose of the Association of School Psychologists of Pennsylvania (ASPP) Research Grant Award is to promote excellence in research training in school psychology, thereby enhancing the capability of students to develop and expand their research skills while advancing the science of school psychology.
 Although not all quality proposals submitted can be funded, each student will receive feedback intended to contribute to the student’s enthusiasm for and competence in research.

-Doctoral or Specialist level students who are matriculated in school psychology programs in a school psychology or combined graduate program in Pennsylvania, and who are members of ASPP, are eligible to apply for this grant.
+Doctoral or Specialist level students who are matriculated in school psychology programs in a NASP-approved school psychology graduate program in Pennsylvania, and who are members of ASPP, are eligible to apply for this grant.

 3. Mentorship Requirements

-Close mentorship and advisement on the research project is expected.
+Close mentorship and advisement from a faculty member on the research project is expected.
 A plan or consideration for advising, mentorship, and oversight by a mentor is required (see section 6).

 5. Size of Award